George Dewhurst (Radical and Reformer): Election to the first town council

 At the meeting held in your Ward, on Monday last, in the Assembly Room, Heaton-street, you were pleased to nominate me as one of your intended Councillors.
 For such an honour I sincerely thank you.

 I have laboured in the Public cause for many years, and have not been an inactive inhabitant of my native Town: of the results you are able to judge.

 I submit to you my past conduct, not as a boast, but as a testimonial of my claim for your suffrages.

 The incorporation of your Borough has given to all Householders the right of self-government, and with you rests the responsibility of appointing governors of the Town.
-I have no collegiate education to recommend myself to your notice; I a self-taught and plain; and, if my past labours give you any assurance of my future conduct, you will, I anticipate, place me in a situation where I can be more useful than I have hitherto been.
+I have no collegiate education to recommend myself to your notice; I am self-taught and plain; and, if my past labours give you any assurance of my future conduct, you will, I anticipate, place me in a situation where I can be more useful than I have hitherto been.

 Gentlemen, I do not intend to canvass the Ward for Votes, but it is out of no disrespect to you that I have come to this conclusion.

 I believe the duties between the Representative and the Represented are reciprocal; consequently, no unnecessary burdens should be laid on your Representatives.